 Involve your older child

 Have a little activity box ready with your older child's favourite book, colours and soft toy.
-When you're sitting down to feed baby, ask your toddler or older child to join you and have a cuddle.
-They can sing to the new baby and when bored can use the activity box.
+When you're sitting down to feed your baby, ask your toddler or older child to join you and have a cuddle.
+They can sing to the new baby and use the activity box when they're bored.

 As your baby grows

 Make meals that will suit everyone’s needs, and all the ages.
-One pot meals, such as stews and casseroles, are a great time saver.
+One pot meals, such as stews and casseroles, are a great time saver when you're breastfeeding.
 You can add a little salt or spice to your food when the children’s portions are dished out.

 Breastfed babies are easy to travel with.
 All you need to bring are nappies and wipes.

-- in a parked car while watching your older kid's football match
+- parked car at an older kid's football match

 Visiting family and friends will give you time to enjoy some adult conversation.
-You can also find help and support and your local breastfeeding support group.
+You can also find help and support at your local breastfeeding support group.